pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

         - LOCK TABLES (only dump table)
     - For TiDB downstream：
         - PROCESS (global)
-3. Add OnlineddlChecker to check if a ddl exists in online-ddl stage when DM task is all mode and online-ddl is true.
-It will be forced to check in all mode and not check in increment mode.
+3. Add OnlineDDLChecker to check if a ddl of tables in allow list exists in online-ddl stage when DM task is all mode and online-ddl is true.
+It will be forced to check in all mode and not checked in increment mode.
 4. Enhance schema_of_shard_tables.
     - At first, if a machine exits the DM’s checkpoint, the DM’s subsequent task starts/resumes at the checkpoint.
 So we think the checkpoint guarantees consistency.
     - If not exit checkpoint: